150+ year-old larch alley

 You sleep on the ground where Belarusian literature was born.
 You walk the same paths.
 You breathe the same air, infused with larch resin and the moisture of lake mist.

 A rarity in Belarus.
-These trees have witnessed three centuries, two world wars, and thousands of sunsets.
+These trees have witnessed three centuries and thousands of sunsets.
 They stand – majestic, patient, like history itself.

-A unique architectural monument from the 19th century.
-Stones laid by craftsmen who have been gone for a century and a half – yet their work still stands.
+A 19th-century architectural monument 100 metres from the house.
+Stones laid by craftsmen who have been gone for a century and a half – yet the building stands, and inside it is cool even in the heat.

 Every tree is a living witness to history.
 Their canopies remember sounds we will never hear again.